dendronhq/dendron-site/vault/dendron.guides.tips.md

 ### Zen Mode

-VSCode can be visually noisy.
+VS Code can be visually noisy.
 You can hide most of the UI by toggling `Zen Mode` with a three panel layout.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/tips.zen.jpg)